faisal-shah/crt2dot/README.md

         the graph.
 If ommited, only FUNC is included

 Only functions in the CRT are used for graph generation.
-It uses readelf to determine if a symbol in the CRT is a functino or not.
+It uses readelf to determine if a symbol in the CRT is a function or not.
 The output is a DOT file, use the dot utility to generate an image.

 crt2dot.awk needs to be in the path somwhere ..